andy-k/kwgc/README.md

 KWGC is an implementation of the Kurnia Word Graph Compiler.

 It is based on the original Rust implementation in Wolges.

 Please use that implementation.
-This implementation in C is much slower.
+This implementation in C is slower.

 ## License